maximkonovalov/unor3/README.md

 # Mm, README?
 OK

-Just a sandbox to play and have fun with my son, arduino, git, and other computer stuff.
+This is just a sandbox to play and have fun with my son and introduce him to arduino, git, and other computer stuff.